-Lives with Magpie, Zeab
+Lives with Magpie, Zeab, Tiger, Rosie

-Abraham, better known as Abe, was found in the streets of Salt Lake City in 2007 at four months of age.
+Abraham, better known as Abe, was found on the streets of Salt Lake City in 2007 at four months of age.
 His long legs, webbed feet, big head, narrow chest, and amber colored eyes were all classic wolf characteristics.
-By law the shelter that had taken him in could not find a home for Abe once he was identified as a wolf-dog, so he was to be euthanized.
+By law, the shelter that had taken him in could not find a home for Abe once he was identified as a wolf-dog, so he was to be euthanized.
 A Husky rescue in the area helped save Abe and transported him to the refuge.
-Abe was a very gregarious, happy and social animal when he arrived and so quickly learned to love visitors.
+Abe was a very gregarious, happy and social animal when he arrived and quickly learned to love visitors.
 Magpie, our ambassador wolf, was alone and needed companionship.
 She was delighted to meet him and they bonded quickly.

 In 2009 Maggie and Abe were able to help foster and raise eight wolf pups that were brought to Mission: Wolf from a wildlife safari park.
 Once the pups adjusted to life at the refuge they all moved on to other packs.
-For a year Magpie and Abe guided three pups – Arrow, Illiamna and Zephir – who now have their own pack.
+For a year Magpie and Abe guided three pups – Arrow, Illiamna and Zephir – who now have their own packs.